 Today we’re going to talk about something I know next to nothing about, but am working on.

-Recently I came to the realization that it is time to “Code Up” and learn how to be proficient in building tests, and writing testable code.
+Recently I came to the realization that it is time to "Code Up" and learn how to be proficient in building tests, and writing testable code.
 Testing is a discipline that you will be able to cross code boundaries, something you will be able to carry with you to any language, once you pick up the mindset.
-More importantly than that, testing allows you to verify your code is workingwithout manually testing or worse, just hoping it works.
+More importantly than that, testing allows you to verify your code is working without manually testing or worse, just hoping it works.

 So now that we’ve touched on the why, let’s talk about how.